allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 * Due: 27 April 2020
 * 15 pts. contributed toward `Documentation` grade
+* 10 pts. which constitute the `Presentation` grade

 Your project should be submitted to your project GitHub repository by the end of the day (11:59 PM) on the above date.
 This should include all of the writing above in addition to responses to questions in the `reflection.md` file, located in the `writing` directory.
 This writing should:

 * Have at least 5 headings
 * 750 words
 * At least 1 code block (though you _will_ use more)

+#### Presentation requirements

+This presentation can be any of the following formats:

+* Google Slides
+* Powerpoint
+* PDF

+The goal of this presentation is to establish:

+* The motivation for the project
+* How it works
+* Challenges encountered and how you overcame them
+* A small section of code of which you're the proudest
+  * This should highlight/explain why you're proud of it
+  * An explanation of what it does

 #### Code requirements